Home » Edinburgh »

 Most Interesting Tour

-I have to admit that I was not interested, but my wife was all for it, so off we went.
+I was uninterested, but my wife was all for it, so off we went.
 How wrong my original thoughts were.
-It is A FASCINATING AND INTERESTING TOUR with loads of history stories of doom and gloom and how the people lived and endured squalor in those ancient times.
+It is A FASCINATING AND INTERESTING TOUR with many historical stories of doom and gloom and how the people lived and endured squalor in those ancient times.
 Take this tour.
-It is fantastic and made even better by the most interesting and knowledgeable guide Nicky.
+It is fantastic and made even better by the most interesting and knowledgeable guide, Nicky.
 Well worth it. – Nick, Penarth, UK

 Doomed, Dead & Buried

 We had a fabulous guide called Helena.
 She gave a lot of information and made it fun.
-The Vaults were cool and the Graveyard too.
-You felt all included, and it was interactive but not too much.
-I would highly recommend it, make sure you are prepared to walk a little, not massively far but still walking. – Anna P, Sheen, UK
+The vaults and the graveyard were cool.
+You felt all included, and it was interactive, but only a little.
+I highly recommend it; make sure you are prepared to walk a little, not massively far, but still walking. – Anna P, Sheen, UK

 Back to Top